Configuring the production server

 cf push -c COMMANDand do not create a Procfile, then Cloud Foundry does one of the following, depending on the buildpack:

 - Fails to start the app and shows a warning that the app is missing a Procfile.

-One reason to use a Procfile is specify a start command for buildpacks where a default start command is not provided.
-Some buildpacks, such as Python, that work on a variety of frameworks, do not attempt to provide a default start command.
+One reason to use a Procfile is to specify a start command for buildpacks when a default start command is not provided.
+Some buildpacks use Python, to work on a variety of frameworks and do not attempt to provide a default start command.

-Another reason to us a Procfile is to configure a production server for web apps.
+Another reason to use a Procfile is to configure a production server for web apps.

 webprocess handles HTTP traffic.